Updated 31 March 2021

 Will My Wedding Suppliers Turn Up?

-I can’t speak for everyone, but as a photographer, I can assure you I will be there unless I get sick myself – like any other wedding.
+I can’t speak for everyone, but as a photographer, I can assure you I will be there now that restrictions are lifted – like any other wedding.
 In the event I was to get sick I have backups in place, like I do at any other time because there are other bugs in the world.
 That’s a pretty standard policy for anyone working in the wedding industry.

 Over the course of this pandemic, and I’d imagine even after this, I will be taking extra precautions at weddings.
-And truthfully I haven’t ruled out wearing a mask as yet.
 I have a vulnerable son at home so I want to minimise all risks.
 I will be asking all my clients to ensure they notify their guests that they would prefer them to stay home if they are showing any symptoms at all, in line with guidelines.
 I won’t be able to gather you for family portraits or ask you to break social distancing.
 But it’s not my job to enforce social distancing, it’s my job to capture your day.
 So if you’re beside each other, I’ll be capturing it.
 Apart from that it’s full steam ahead from my end now that restrictions have lifted, and I imagine 90% of suppliers are the same.

 Touch base with them though if you want to make sure.

 What Are My Options?

-As this situation progresses and restrictions are put in place by governments, you have a few options.
+As this situation progresses and restrictions are lifted by governments, you have a few options.
 Which one you choose will depend on you as a couple, your priorities and your suppliers.